-- 15 data to analyse the water level, area, volume, and discharge of Korumdu lake (20142017-2019) as well as satellite data to monitor the appearance of 160 other short-lived lakes (2013-2018).
+- 15 data to analyse the water level, area, volume, and discharge of Korumdu lake (2017-2019) as well as satellite data to monitor the appearance of 160 other short-lived lakes (2013-2018).
 Except in 2016, Korumdu lake appeared and drained within about one month during all the summers.
 Water level data recorded by a data logger and time-lapse camera images show that the lake appeared and expanded suddenly from July to August in 2017-2019.
-The timing of lake appearance indicates that the lake formed when an outlet ice-tunnel (subsurface channel) drainage was blocked by depositions of ice-debris mixture - 20 due to ice melting, not by freezing of stored water.
+The timing of lake appearance indicates that the lake formed when an outlet ice-tunnel (subsurface channel) drainage was blocked by depositions of ice-debris mixture due to ice - 20 melting, not by freezing of stored water.
 For 2017, we used unmanned aerial vehicle (UAV)-derived digital surface models (DSMs) and water levels, finding that the lake's volume reached 234,000 m within 29 days, and then the water discharged for 17 days at a maximum rate of 0.66 m/s.
-This discharge rate is more than 20 times smaller than those found earlier (2006-2014) for four short-lived lakes in the region.
-We argue that this large variation in discharge rates is due to variation in the dimensions of the outlet ice\-tunnels.
-For the 160 other short-lived glacial lakes, we arguefound that 117 - 25 formed during the ice-melt period from July to September.
-This timing and- our findings for Korumdu lake show that these 117 lakes likely formed primarily because deposition of an ice-debris mixture blocked the outlet tunnel elosure from deposition of ice ice-debris mixture, though increased glacial melt would also have contributed.also likey contributed to lake formation.
+This discharge rate is more than 20 times smaller than those found earlier (2006- 2014) for four short-lived lakes in the region.
+We argue that this large variation in discharge rates is due to variation in the dimensions of the outlet ice-tunnels.
+For the 160 other short-lived glacial lakes, we found that 117 formed during the ice-melt - 25 period from July to September.
+This timing and our findings for Korumdu lake show that these 117 lakes likely formed primarily because deposition of an ice-debris mixture blocked the outlet tunnel, though increased glacial melt would also have contributed.
 In the Teskey Range, the appearance of short-lived glacial lakes on the moraine complexes at glacier fronts is inevitable in summer when the melting rate is high.
-Similar behaviour of short-lived lakes may occur in other - 30 mountain regions of Central Asia, such as the Tien Shan and Pamir mountains, wherever ice-cored moraine complexes exist within mountain permafrost zone.
-Moreover, increasing warming-temperatures may increase both tunnel size and lake-basin size (lake volume) leading to increased hazard potential from such lakes in the future.
+Similar behaviour of short-lived lakes may occur in other mountain regions of Central Asia, such as the Tien Shan and Pamir mountains, wherever ice-cored moraine complexes exist within mountain - 30 permafrost zone.
+Moreover, increasing temperatures may increase both tunnel size and lake-basin size (lake volume) leading to increased hazard potential from such lakes in the future.